Menu Close

 BPD can affect anyone, regardless of gender.

-While it’s more commonly diagnosed in women (3 to 1 female to male ratio), it’s crucial to recognise and support men with BPD too.
+While it’s more commonly diagnosed in women, it’s crucial to recognise and support men with BPD too.

 BPD is untreatable